saranrapjs/no-highways/README.md

 # NYC (& the World) Without Highways

-Ths is the code counterpart to the [map and webpage of the same name](http://bigboy.us/other/no-highways/), which allows anyone to easily create a highway-less map with [mapzen.js](https://github.com/mapzen/mapzen.js) and [tangram](https://github.com/tangrams/tangram).
+Ths is the code counterpart to the [map and webpage of the same name](http://bigboy.us/other/no-highways/), which allows anyone to easily create a highway-less map with [tangram](https://github.com/tangrams/tangram).

 ### Usage